A woman charged with the murder of an Auckland 4-year-old has been declined bail.

 A second autopsy was completed days later and the results led police to believe the child's death was not accidental.

-The child had spent about 2 months visiting them with her mother in Malaysia before she died.
+The child had spent about two and a half months visiting them with her mother in Malaysia before she died.

 "They were fine here.
 Maggie was beautiful and had a lovely time with my wife and me," he said.